 - Failure to submit a Field Placement Application for Practicum II by the deadline specified in the Field Placement Announcement, may result in available seats in Counseling Theories and/or Psychopathology (both required pre-requisites/co-requisites) being released to other students.
 If this occurs, your placement will be denied.

 - Occasionally, you will find it necessary to change your placement location.
 You must contact Dr. Amanda DePippo prior to doing so.
-If approved, a new Field Placement Application, with proof of professional liability insurance attached, must be submitted electronically - no exceptions.
+If approved, a new Field Placement Application must be submitted electronically - no exceptions.
 It is your responsibility to verify receipt.